joshooaj/MuxMinus/ISSUES.md

 If you expand a completed job by clicking View/Play while a job is processing, after a few seconds the content collapses and you have to click "View/Play" again.
 I think it's related to the job polling behavior?

+### Admin Page

+Build an admin page where I can see all the users, how many credits they have remaining, disable their accounts, or modify the number of credits in their account, and manage their completed jobs (download, or delete the job, or delete the files and mark them as expired).

+### Enable users to delete jobs

+Add a "select all" checkbox at the left side of the table header in the jobs table, and add a checkbox to the left of each job.
+Allow the user to select one or all jobs and while there is at least one job selected, allow the user to click a "Delete" button above the table to the right.